This tutorial gives you a springboard into the world of AR and VR in the Godot game engine.

 There are a few other subjects that we need to briefly touch upon in this primer that are important to know.

 Performance is another thing that needs to be carefully considered.
-Especially VR taxes your game a lot more than most people realise.
+Especially VR taxes your game a lot more than most people realize.
 For mobile VR, you have to be extra careful here, but even for desktop games, there are three factors that make life extra difficult:

 - You are rendering stereoscopic, two for the price of one.
 While not exactly doubling the work load and with things in the pipeline such as supporting the new MultiView OpenGL extension in mind, there still is an extra workload in rendering images for both eyes